top of page

 Unsure if pelvic physical therapy is the right choice for you?

 No worries!
 It is 100% normal to have questions and feel a level of uncertainty when exploring new treatment options.
-That's why we are offering all patients a free, 20-minute discovery call to address any concerns and answer any questions and alleviate any concerns you may have.
+That's why we are offering all patients a free, 20-minute discovery call to address any concerns and answer any questions you may have.
 You should not and do not have to learn to live with your pain!
 To schedule a call with us, simply click the button below.

 Untitled design (28).png